Brilliant Fitness Hacks from Your Favorite Pro Surfers

 For pro surfers, their bodies are their moneymakers and they constantly need to be in peak condition for the next competition and photoshoot.
 Surfers make no exception.

-Surfers and non-surfers can take inspiration from these people’s approach to fitness and nutrition and be inspired by their motivation and determination in reaching their goals.
+Surfers and non-surfers alike can draw inspiration from these people’s approach to fitness and nutrition, and be inspired by their motivation and determination in reaching their goals.
 Read these fitness tips from the world’s best surfers and find out what it takes to build a toned beach body and a surfing world champ.

 Photo credit: theknockturnal.com

 - Training tip: Force yourself to include the exercises you avoid into your workouts; do it towards the beginning of your training session so that you can give it your all.

 - Diet tip: Embrace healthy fats in your diet.

 - Go-to snacks: Macadamia nuts and cashews

 A notable name in the big wave surfing scene, Laird Hamilton has been setting the trends and pushing the limits of the sport for the past two decades.
 Renowned for having surfed some of the biggest waves in the world, for making stand-up paddling look cool and for being one of the pioneers of modern tow-in surfing, he plans to continue shredding even in his 80s.

 This American big wave surfer works out between three to six hours a day.
 Hamilton applies controlled breathing techniques when surfing as well as during his strength, core, and cardio training sessions, and practices yoga for balance and flexibility.